 Turkey’s control of the entrance into the Black Sea has cut Russia’s main trade route with its western Allies.
 This is a problem because Russia’s weak industrial base is unable to keep the army sufficiently supplied with the materiel it needs to fight this terrible war.
 Seizing control of the straits leading into the Black Sea would allow British industry to equip Russian armies.
 And a well equipped Russian army should be able to overwhelm the Germans and bring the war to a swift end, or so the optimistic thinking goes.

-A combined Franco-British naval force attempted to push through the Dardanelles and on to Constantinople on the 13th of March.
-That attack failed because of Turkish minefields.
-Fire from shore batteries prevented British minesweepers from clearing a safe path.
+A combined Franco-British naval force attempted to push through the Dardanelles and on to Constantinople on the 18th of March.
+That attack failed because of Turkish minefields, with fire from shore batteries preventing British minesweepers from clearing a safe path.

 Once the naval attack failed the Allies realised that they would have to invade the Gallipoli peninsula to seize the Turkish forts and allow their minesweepers to clear a way through the minefields.
 The Allies began to prepare a ground force to land on the peninsula.
 The Turks also realised that an invasion was likely and began to strengthen their defences.